chrper80/Milestone-project2/README.md

 ### Manual testing on mobile

+* Go to all pages
+   * Click the "logo", it should take the user back to homepage

+**result**: It works as intended.

 *  Go to home page
     * Click the hamburger icon, then on every menu item
     * Scroll down to the footer and make sure all the icons work and that everything opens in a new window that should